For garden lovers

 Love gardens and gardening?
 Browse all our gardening content in one place to find your next inspiration.

 What do our gardeners do?
 What does it take to look after one of the most important historic gardens in the country?
 We’re back behind the scenes at Dyffryn in Wales to discover what the gardeners get up to at the height of summer.

 What does it take to look after one of the most important historic gardens in the country?
-We’re back behind the scenes at Dyffryn in Wales to discover what the gardeners get up to in March and April.
+We’re back behind the scenes at Dyffryn in Wales to discover what the gardeners get up to in early summer.

 We need to save the 180 year old maze to ensure its future for generations to come.